Follow-up after lymphoma treatment

 - your situation.

 To begin with, your appointments may be every 3 months or so.
 After 2 years, you may have fewer appointments.
-Or you may stop having appointments.
+Or you may stop having appointments..

-If have any concerns in between appointments, you can always contact the hospital.
+If you have any concerns in between appointments, you can always contact the hospital.
 You do not need to wait until your next appointment.

 At your follow-up appointments

-Your doctor will usually examine you.
+Your cancer doctor will usually examine you.
 You may have blood tests and have your weight checked.
 You will not usually have scans, unless you develop symptoms that need to be checked.

-Your doctor and nurse will want to know how you are feeling.
-They will also want to check that you are recovering from any side effects.
-Appointments are a good time for you to talk to your doctor or nurse about any concerns you have.
+Your cancer doctor and specialist nurse will want to know how you are feeling.
+They will be checking for any signs that the lymphoma may have come back.
+They also want to check how you are recovering from any side effects.

+Appointments are a good time for you to talk to your cancer doctor or specialist nurse about any concerns you have.
 Many people find they get anxious before appointments.
 This is natural.
 It can help to get support from family or friends.

 Macmillan is here to support you.
 If you would like to talk, you can: